KonuTech/gfk_ml_ops_data_analyst/README.md

 > Again, no Target Drift and no Prediction Drift for week_number == 202104 vs week_number == 202105.
+>
-> Due to a huge drop in events, Z-test was used.:
+> Due to low number of events,this time Z-test was used.:

 ![image info](./docs/images/evidently_ai/202104_target_drift.jpg)
 ![image info](./docs/images/evidently_ai/202104_prediction_drift.jpg)